3rd-Eden/creditcard/docs/README.md

 ---------------------------------------

 ### creditcard.truncate(number _String_)
-<p>Applies PAN truncation to the given creditcard.
+<p>Applies PAN truncation to the given credit card.
 PAN (primary account number)<br />trunction simply replaces the credit-card number's digits by asterisks while<br />leaving the last 4 digits untouched.
 This hides the numbers from strangers<br />while still allowing the card holder with multiple cards to identify which<br />card was used.</p>

 #### Arguments

-- **number** _String_
+- **number** _String_ Credit card number.